 Every baby is different when it comes to fetal movement and there’s a wide range of what’s normal.
 I try to cover as much range as I can but just remember, pregnancy is not a one-size-fits-all.
 So if you have more questions you can reach out to me or to your health practitioner.

 Baby starts moving and wiggling before you can actually feel it.
 In fact, your health practitioner can identify fetal movements, like stretches or arm wiggles, around eight weeks.
 The first trimester is a time of growth and development and they are kicking and moving constantly, they are just too small for you to feel anything yet.

-When do I start to feel baby kicking or moving?
+When do I start to feel my baby kicking or moving?

 What will my baby’s kicks feel like?

-But if this is your second baby, you will know the feelings to watch for and will likely pick up on those little movements earlier than the first time around.
+But if this is your second baby, you will know the feeling to watch for and will likely pick up on those little movements earlier than the first time around.